hyperf/hyperf/docs/en/db/gen.md

 ];
 ```

-The created model is as follows
+The created model is as follows:

 ```php
 <?php